chizkidd/nanoddpm/README.md

 ```

 ## Philosophy
-_The readability of the code should translate to learnable maths._
+_The readability of the code should translate to learnable mathematics._

 ## License
 MIT